DiegoJCordeiro/DiegoJCordeiro/README.md

 I love read books, cook and program.

-In this profile, I will post repositories refer to studies doing although of Youtube, Medium and Linkedin.
+In this profile, I will post repositories refer to studies did although of Youtube, Medium and Linkedin.

 A phrase define me:  *"You will only win tomorrow if you don't give up today."*